jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 * Space Invaders
 * Tetris
 * Wario Land

+12.06.2024:v0.70
+* Added per-game savestates (1 state/game in .qsv file), backspace to save, minus/underscore button to load
+* All borders are now drawn as RGB565 sprites; almost no impact for FPS display now
+* Borders now have a cooldown before changing, allowing the emulator to run smoothly when cycling options
+* Increased scroll speed in file selection menu
+* Changed number of file/directories displayed at once from 3 to 5
+* Added Dragon Warrior I & II SGB & AP support w/ Border
+* Added SGB border support for Pokemon Silver/Gold, SGB/AP colours temporarily set to existing pallets until better is found

 11.06.2024(pm):v0.68
 * Control A and Control Start will now also navigate into directories